senalbulumulle/foil-ui/README.md

 ````

 ### FOIL-Highlight
-FOIL-Highlight is a DIV class that displays highlighted text that can do anything with.
+FOIL-Highlight is a DIV class that displays a highlight color that can do anything with.

 **To Get Started, call this div class:**